swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 Present and future Swift Testing APIs will be supported in XCTest if the XCTest API _already_ provides similar functionality.

-- For example, we support the proposed Swift Testing [test cancellation][] feature in XCTest since it is analogous to `XCTSkip`.
+For example, the recently-pitched [test cancellation][] feature in Swift Testing is analogous to `XCTSkip`.
+If that pitch were accepted, this proposal would support interop of the new API with XCTest.

-- On the other hand, [Traits][] are a powerful Swift Testing feature, and include the ability to [add tags][tags] to organise tests.
-Even though XCTest does not interact with tags, **this is beyond the scope of interoperability** because XCTest doesn't have existing “tag-like” behaviour to map onto.
+On the other hand, [traits][] are a powerful Swift Testing feature which is not related to any functionality in XCTest.
+Therefore, there would be interoperability for traits under this proposal.

 Here are some concrete examples: